 Local account vs. Microsoft Account

-As you might have noted, each time you create a new account in your Windows 10 computer, you’re coerced or even forced into using an email, which subsequently will create a Microsoft account.
+As you might have noted, each time you create a new account on your Windows 10 computer, you're coerced or even forced into using an email, which subsequently will create a Microsoft account.

 Here's a trick to quickly create a Windows 10 user local account, one that doesn't use an email or linked to Microsoft:

-Detecting that the computer has no Internet access, the system will automatically allow you to create a local account instead.
-If you are a fan of Microsoft, don’t worry, you can always turn a local account into a Microsoft account.
+Detecting that the computer has no Internet access, the system will automatically create a local account instead.
+If you are a fan of Microsoft, don't worry, you can always turn a local account into a Microsoft account.
 And vice versa.